Everything You Need to Know About 1p Per Hour Electric Heaters

 Are ceramic heaters cheap to run?

-Ceramic heaters are cheaper to run because they are quick to heat, saving electricity.
-They do not require fuel storage like Oil-filled heaters and their compact size makes them portable.
+Ceramic heaters are cheaper to run because they heat up quickly, saving electricity.
+They do not require fuel storage like oil-filled heaters and their compact size makes them portable.

 However, their small size makes them unsuitable for heating large spaces.
 You will need to run the heater for hours to heat a large room and this can be costly in the long run.